imanoop7/neo4j/README.md

 ## Repository Structure

 - `neo_4j_langchain.ipynb`: A Jupyter Notebook demonstrating how to set up and interact with Neo4j using Python.
+- `neo4j_knowledge_graph.ipynb` : A Jupyter Notebook demonstrating how to set up and interact with Neo4j using Groq LLM.
 - `LICENSE`: MIT license information for this repository.
 - `README.md`: You're reading it! 😊